ges0909/best-practices/best-practices.md

 After installation you run it from command line with `jhipster`.

 _JHipster_ supports two application types: _Monolith_ and _Microservice_.
-It offers many options to configure an application with authentication, database, caching, etc. Build tools are _Maven_ or [Gradle](https://gradle.org/).
+It offers many options to configure an application with authentication, database, caching, etc. Backend build tools are _Maven_ and [Gradle](https://gradle.org/).

 The _infinIT Service Platform_ uses the _Microservice_ application type and the _Gradle_ build tool.
-Front-end generation is skipped recently.
+Frontend generation is skipped recently.

-A microservice runs _"out of the box"_ with `gradlew bootRun`.
+A microservice runs "out of the box" with `gradlew bootRun`.

 ---